z-bone/Zach_Smith_ELK_Stack_Project/README.md

 **73.195.181.44**

 Machines within the network can only be accessed by **SSH**.
-- _TODO: Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 What was its IP address?
 **My jumpbox allowed access to my ELK VM through SSH to 10.0.0.4.**

 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |